drzelin/ghlu_challenge/log-management-api/README.md

 * Make a POST request to the 'send_logs' endpoint for one or more log messages
 * Make a GET request to the 'request_logs' endpoint with a start and receive any log messages with a timestamp within provided range

+## Design Decisions

+* If a subset of the log messages provided in a POST request is invalid (does not start with a timestamp), the rest of the log messages will be stored, but the response status will be :bad_request.
+In the response message, the information about which log messages are invalid is be provided.
+* An example of a single POST request was provided in the specs; however, not for multiple.
+The format for multiple log messages is described in the Project Architecture section of this README

 ## Known Bugs
 * Start and end timestamp sometimes are not interpretted correctly
 * Allow for log messages with up to 9 digits after seconds, however, mysql database only stores up to 2 digits